 If you receive a message on StarNow that you're not sure about, please click on 'Report this message' at the bottom of the message.
 Don't reply to the sender, and definitely don't send them any personal details or money!

 Here is a real-life example of a suspicious casting:

 Public Relations Officer: I presently have a good offer for you.
 I want to know if you are interested because we need models with working experience who will be on the magazine cover of next month's edition.
 Do let me know if you are interested in the Job.
 You stand a chance of making a reasonable $5000 from this deal to start,and even a noticeable fame...

 Here are some signs that the casting is not real:

 - Vague description – e.g. no magazine title given

 - No company website provided

 - Odd role title ('Public Relations Officer')

-If you apply to a scam casting, you may be contacted by the scammer and asked to send them money in advance for an acting workshop, or as a 'joining fee'.
+If you apply to a scam casting, you may be contacted by the scammer and asked to send them money in advance for an acting workshop, as a 'joining fee' or a 'caution fee'.
 You should not have to send money for a casting.

 If you spot a suspicious casting or receive contact from someone asking you for money, please let us know and don't continue contact with them.